alexeyoknov/my-tools-and-scripts/README.md

 Tools working with media and images

 [torrent_file_title_fix](media-tools/torrent_file_title_fix.sh) - changing "Title" to filename in video files using exiftool.
 Useful for watching series through DNLA on TV.
 This script calls Transmission when the torrent is completed

+img2kdenlive - This script creates a project file for kdenlive from all the images in the folder and puts them all on the timeline with transitions

+img2map - prepress | rendering all images with their filenames in a folder and subfolders on an A4 page (12 images per page)

+imgs2folder
+img2folder

 ## [Windows Tools](windows)
 Tools for Windows